Shawshank01/record/src/content/blog/2025-10-31-self-hosted-lightweight-analytics-via-a-remote-endpoint.md

 ---

-That’s it.
+Hooray!
 This blog now uses a **self‑hosted, portable, privacy‑friendly analytics** system.
 If you build your own, feel free to fork these snippets and adapt the endpoints to your domain.